theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/the-connection-manager.md

 SAP Library: [RFC API: Classical & NetWeaver](https://help.sap.com/saphelp_nwpi71/helpdata/de/45/18e96cd26321a1e10000000a1553f6/frameset.htm) <br>
 SAP has stopped [supporting librfc32.dll](https://blogs.sap.com/2012/08/15/support-for-classic-rfc-library-ends-march-2016/).
 In our experience, however, it still works and in some cases (e.g. DeltaQ) runs more stable than the NetWeaver RFC library.

-**Log Directory**

-You also have the option to log debug information.
-If you want to log debug information you have to enter a valid directory path into the [*Log Directory*](https://my.theobald-software.com/index.php?/Knowledgebase/Article/View/72/9/how-to-activate-tracing-for-xtract-products) field in the connection manager.

-Please note that the logging usually should only be activated when requested by the Theobald Software support team.
-There is plenty of information that will be collected.
-This can decrease the capacity of your hard drives dramatically.
-Please note that the default logging is independent of the debug logging settings.
-The default logging will be accessed even if the trace directory entry in the connection manager is left blank.

 **Additions**